 It means that when you open a page with a chart, you will see the line that shows where you are at the moment.
 This way, you get a bird’s-eye view of all project stages, enabling you to see the project time frame and progress.

 Last but not least, you can set dependencies between tasks.
 This helps you understand what you need to prioritize and complete before moving on to the next stage.

 If you want to focus on a more specific period without losing the rest of the data, you can zoom the Gantt chart in.
 Just hold down the Ctrl button and rotate the wheel on your mouse to zoom the chart in or out.
 After that, you can move around the chart by pressing Ctrl (for Windows) or Alt (for MacOS) and dragging the chart in the necessary direction.

 Customize your chart and share the results

-All you need to do is to change the colors of the bars and set the titles to match your brand book guidelines.
+Now all you need to do is change the bars’ colors and set the titles to match your brand book guidelines.

 Here’s how you can share your Gantt chart with your boss and your colleagues: